Kunskapsskolan

 Kunskapsskolan (translates as "the knowledge school") is a Swedish group of independent schools for students from grades 4–9 (ages 10–16) in elementary school.
 Some of the Swedish schools also include gymnasium schools for grades 10–12 (ages 16–19).

 About

 All Kunskapsskolan schools are built by architect Kenneth Gärdestad, brother of the Swedish pop singer Ted Gärdestad.
-The architecture is open, with glass and colourfully painted walls.
+The architecture is open, featuring glass and colourfully painted walls.

 Kunskapsskolan worldwide

 There are a total of 80 Kunskapsskolan schools ("kunskapsskolor") in operation around the world.
 36 of them are located in Sweden.

 United Kingdom

 In the UK Kunskapsskolan sponsored three academies through the Learning Schools Trust, which operated four academy schools in England.
 It operated Hampton Academy and Twickenham Academy in the London Borough of Richmond upon Thames, Elizabeth Woodville School in Northampton, and Ipswich Academy in Suffolk.
 In March 2014 the trust was banned from taking on new schools, and in September 2016, it ceased operation.